Beaucarnea recurvata

 distribution to a few relatively high dry tropical localities.
 It is

-well-differentiated trunks and a relatively slender base.
+a relatively slender base.
 The leaves of

-this species are broader than those of and can accumulate along the
+this species are broader than those of B. stricta, which grows nearby, and

 branches in very dense, long-lived mats.
 Like the other dryland species